Frequently Asked Questions (FAQ)

 How do I join Air Force Reserve Officer Training Corps (Air Force ROTC)?

 An OU student can sign up for AERO classes just like any other University of Oklahoma class.
-There is NO application, NO interview, NO review board and NO physical fitness requirements that must be met just to check out the program.
+There is NO application, NO interview, NO review board, and NO physical fitness requirements to be met just to check out the program.
 If you are a freshman or have four years remaining, enroll in AERO 1011 (Fall) or AERO 1021 (Spring).
 If you are a sophomore or have three years remaining beginning in the Fall, sign up for AERO 2011 (Fall).
-If you are a junior or senior with two or less years remaining, contact us at email@example.com or call us at (405) 325-3211 to discuss available options.
-Crosstown students will also need to contact the Recruiting Flight Commander at firstname.lastname@example.org or 405-325-3211 for instructions on how to enroll.
+If you are a junior or senior with two or less years remaining, contact us at email@example.com or call us to discuss available options.
+When leaving an e-mail provide a phone number for quicker communication.
+Crosstown students will need to apply as an "Undergraduate Visitor" and can reference the program guide "How to Become an AFROTC Cadet at Det 675 to apply for OU courses.

 I did not get an Air Force ROTC scholarship out of high school.
 May I still join Air Force ROTC?